 But research suggests that eating too much can be bad for your health.
 One reason for this is that it’s high in saturated fat, which raises cholesterol, a risk factor for heart disease.
 Studies have also linked red meat with high levels of trimethylamine N-oxide, a toxin that also increases the risk of heart disease.
 According to the World Health Organization, red meat also falls into its Group 2 carcinogen category, which means it is “probably carcinogenic to humans.”

 Meatless alternatives, however, taste similar, but research suggests they are better for our health than the traditional beef-based version.
-In fact, a paper published from Bath University in July 2022—which examined 43 prior studies into the health and environmental impact of plant-based foods—revealed that all “plant-based dietary alternatives to animal products are better for the environment and human health when compared with the animal products they are designed to replace.”
+In fact, a paper published by Bath University in July 2022—which examined 43 prior studies into the health and environmental impact of plant-based foods—revealed that all “plant-based dietary alternatives to animal products are better for the environment and human health when compared with the animal products they are designed to replace.”

 But meatless ground beef is still high in protein.
-One pound of Beyond Meat’s newly reformulated Beyond Beef made with avocado oil, for example, contains 21 grams of protein per serving, as well as 75 percent less saturated fat than 80/20 ground beef (the 80/20 ratio refers to the percent of lean meat and fat in ground beef).
+One pound of Beyond Meat’s newly reformulated Beyond Beef made with avocado oil, for example, contains 21 grams of protein per serving, as well as 75-percent less saturated fat than 80/20 ground beef (the 80/20 ratio refers to the percent of lean meat and fat in ground beef).

 Brands that make meatless ground beef